15 Best Gutter Companies in

 Different types of gutter guards

-- Foam Guards: Foam guards are simply pieces of foam that sit in your gutter and let water through while catching debris on top.
-They are budget-friendly and a snap to install, but are non-recyclable and need to be replaced frequently, which makes them less eco-friendly than other options.
+- Foam Guards: Foam guards are made up of pieces of foam that you place in your gutter that let water through while catching debris on top.
+These types of guards are cheap and easy to install, but they have to be replaced often and are not recyclable, which makes them less eco-friendly than other options.

-- Brush Guards: Brush guards are large bristles that rest in your gutters and catch debris.
-These gutter guards are very easy to install, but because debris commonly gets stuck in them, they require frequent cleaning.
+- Brush Guards: Brush guards are comprised of large bristles that are placed in your gutters to catch debris.
+Brush guards are very easy to install, but because debris frequently gets stuck in them, they require frequent cleaning.

 - Mesh Screen Guards: These guards filter debris more effectively than regular screen gutter guards, but it's also more likely that they're going to need professional installation.